psychemedia/storytelling-notes/macpherson.md

 This story first appeared in [*The Celtic Magazine*, October, 1876, Vol 1 Iss 12, p366-370](https://archive.org/details/sim_celtic-magazine-a-monthly-periodical_1876-10_1_12/page/366/mode/2up) under the byline of `TORQUIL`.
 The magazine was edited by Alexander Mackenzie from 1875 until October, 1886.
 Mackenzie republished the story in his 1878 collection of tales, [*Historical Tales and Legends of the Highlands*](https://archive.org/details/historicaltalesl00mackuoft/page/24/mode/2up), p25-31, wherein he declared that _"[t]hese TALES AND LEGENDS were very favourably received by a wide circle of readers, and by the Press generally, as they appeared from month to month in the Celtic Magazine"_.
 The preface also makes it clear that the author TARQUIN "objects to have his name made public".

-In this telling, TO DO
-TO DO - also includes a variant of *Macpherson's Rant*
+This telling includes a betrayal by a girl that Macpherson was fond of, as well as a variant of a song supposedly composed by Machprson himself (*Macpherson's Rant*).

 `````{admonition} James Macpherson, the Famous Musician & Freebooter
 :class: dropdown